Affiliate links on Android Authority may earn us a commission. Learn more.

 Another important factor to consider is that the AirTag has no monthly costs.
 It’s free to use after purchasing it.
 You can use Tiles for free, but only for finding the tracker with your phone, or your phone with your tracker.
 Premium features will cost you a monthly fee.
 Tile has two paid plans: Tile Premium and Premium Protect.

 The Tile Premium plan costs $2.99 a month or $29.99 a year.
 The Premium Protect plan can be had for $99.99 a year.
 This means that using Tile can cost significantly more if you factor in a paid plan.
 That said, some of the added features sound very enticing.
 Especially the lost item reimbursement.
+This reimbursement promise may be enough to make this monthly plan worth your cash.
+And Apple has no similar alternative to this insurance-like service.

 Tile vs AirTag privacy